bearframework/bearframework/README.md

 **Incredibly lightweight.
 Powerful enough.**

-An open-sourced **PHP framework** that can help you build successful projects better.
+An open-source **PHP framework** that can help you build successful projects better.
 It's also easy to install and extend.
 Just like you'd expect from a modern framework.

 Bear Framework provides all the basic tools you need to develop a modern website or application.
-You've got <a href="http://bearframework.com/documentation/routing/">routing</a>, <a href="http://bearframework.com/documentation/data/">data storage</a>, <a href="http://bearframework.com/documentation/addons/">addons</a>, <a href="http://bearframework.com/documentation/logging/">logging</a>, <a href="http://bearframework.com/documentation/assets/">assets helpers</a> and <a href="http://bearframework.com/documentation/">few more useful tools</a>.
+You've got <a href="http://bearframework.com/docs/routing/">routing</a>, <a href="http://bearframework.com/docs/data/">data storage</a>, <a href="http://bearframework.com/docs/addons/">addons</a>, <a href="http://bearframework.com/docs/logging/">logging</a>, <a href="http://bearframework.com/docs/assets/">assets helpers</a> and <a href="http://bearframework.com/docs/">few more useful tools</a>.

 [![Build Status](https://travis-ci.org/bearframework/bearframework.svg)](https://travis-ci.org/bearframework/bearframework)
 [![Latest Stable Version](https://poser.pugx.org/bearframework/bearframework/v/stable)](https://packagist.org/packages/bearframework/bearframework)